ask-izzy/ask-izzy/README.md

 # Ask Izzy

 Ask Izzy is a website where anyone needing help can quickly and easily find relevant health and welfare services near them.
-It's eventually a [Next.js](https://nextjs.org/) based frontend for [Infoxchange's directory of Australian services](https://www.infoxchange.org/au/products-and-services/service-directory) (the API for this directory is known as ISS).
+It's built with [Next.js](https://nextjs.org/) and uses [Infoxchange's directory of Australian services](https://www.infoxchange.org/au/products-and-services/service-directory) (commonly referred to as ISS).

 ## Getting Started